Disaster Ready Fund

 - When will applications open and close?

-For further information regarding the DRF Round One - 2024-24, please visit the DRF Round One webpage.
+Further information regarding the DRF Round One - 2023-24 and successful projects is available on the DRF Round One webpage.

 - How does DRF relate to the Emergency Response Fund?

-The DRF will replace the Emergency Response Fund (ERF), which will terminate on 30 June 2023, following the passing of the Emergency Response Fund Amendment (Disaster Ready Fund) Bill 2022 in November 2022.
+The DRF has replaced the Emergency Response Fund (ERF), which terminated on 30 June 2023, following the passing of the Emergency Response Fund Amendment (Disaster Ready Fund) Bill 2022.